allometric/allometric/README.md

-# `allometric`

 `allometric` is an open source R platform for systematically archiving allometric equations for tree attributes.
 The over-arching objective of `allometric` is to establish a framework for the storage and use of allometric equations on a global scale.
-This renders an easy-to-use centralized location for allometric equations, with clear implementations that can be peer-reviewed using open source software techniques.
+This renders an easy-to-use centralized location for allometric equations, with clear implementations that can be validatedd using open source software techniques.

+Interested users are able to add allometric models using GitHub pull requests, provided the models are instantiated correctly.
+Read [Model Installation Guide] for further instruction.
+Familiarity with git is helpful.

 ## Systematic Naming Convention